ali-raheem/consensus-emscripten/README.md

 Small library for multiple parties to estbalish a shared random number.
 Even if you are the only honest party.

+Inclues a webassembly/javascript compiled version of [libtomcrypt](https://github.com/libtom/libtomcrypt).

-**This version is not necessarily compatible with [consensus-sodium](https://github.com/ali-raheem/consensus-sodium) which uses libsodium but both now use the blake2b-256 hash.**
+**This version is not necessarily compatible with [consensus](https://github.com/ali-raheem/consensus) or [consensus-sodium](https://github.com/ali-raheem/consensus-sodium) but all now use the blake2b-256 hash.**

 ## Algorithim